 E - empathy

-We will be using class dojo in the classroom to record PRIDE points.
+We will be using Class Dojo in the classroom to record PRIDE points.
 Children can still collect points and spend them in the PRIDE points shop.
-You can also follow what's happening in our classroom by signing up to our class Dojo app.
-If you require a letter to see your child's Dojo progress, please pop in and ask Miss Eckersley or Mrs Lamb.
+You can also follow what's happening in our classroom by signing up to our Class Dojo app using a code which we can provide for you in a letter.
+This way, you can track your child's achievements from your phone as and when they happen.
+If you require a letter to see your child's Class Dojo progress, please pop in and ask Miss Eckersley.

 Here are some ideas for how to work with your child at home to support the skills they need at school.
 I have included documents about supporting your child in reading, writing and with their speaking and listening skills.
 I have also included a recommended reading list, which contains a variety of age appropriate fiction books to help inspire a love of reading.
 It is vital that home and school work together to help children reach their full potential.
 I hope that this will give you a few ideas about how this can be achieved.
 Please let me know if you have found this useful or have any further questions.

 Click on the links below to see the support pages.